-Vulvar cancer can affect your sexuality in physical and emotional ways.
-Treatment can cause physical side effects such as tiredness, scarring, narrowing of the vagina, swelling and soreness.
+Vaginal cancer can affect your sexuality in physical and emotional ways.
+Sometimes radiation therapy or surgery to the pelvic area can affect nerves and tissue in this area, causing scarring, narrowing of the vagina, swelling and soreness.
 The experience of having cancer can also reduce your desire for sex (libido).

-Many women are able to have sexual intercourse after treatment.
-Others may have to explore new ways to enjoy sex, but remember that for most people, sex is more than just intercourse.
-It involves feelings of intimacy, as well as being able to give and receive pleasure and love.
+Remember that for most people, sex is more than just intercourse.
+It involves feelings of intimacy, as well as being able to give and receive pleasure.

 Tips for managing sexual changes

 - Give yourself time to get used to any physical changes.

 - Talk about your feelings with your sexual partner, if you have one.
 Let them know if you don’t feel like having sex, or if you find intercourse uncomfortable.